 Griffith Peak Trail Rebuild Project Receives Coalition for Recreational Trails' Annual Achievement Award

-The Coalition for Recreational Trails has chosen the Griffith Peak Trail Rebuild project as the winner of the CRT’s Annual Achievement Award for outstanding use of Recreational Trails Program funds in the Public-Private Partnerships and Access to/Use of Public Lands category.
-A virtual awards ceremony will be held November 10th at 11:00am PST to celebrate award winners in all categories.
+The Coalition for Recreational Trails chose the Griffith Peak Trail Rebuild project as the winner of the CRT’s Annual Achievement Award for outstanding use of Recreational Trails Program funds in the Public-Private Partnerships and Access to/Use of Public Lands category.
+Learn more and watch the virtual award ceremony here.

 Friends of Nevada Wilderness Receives National Advocacy Award for Protecting Desert Refuge